BKWLD/create-cloak-app/README.md

 # create-cloak-app

-Sets up a new [Cloak](https://github.com/BKWLD/cloak) (Nuxt + Craft/Contentful) based project.
+Sets up a new [Cloak](https://github.com/BKWLD/cloak) (Nuxt + CMS) based project.
+Supported CMSs are Craft, Contentful and @nuxt/content.
 The goal of this project is to provide a place to store best practices and conventions across projects.
 Secondarily, the developer should have a functioning Hello World app after running the install command.

 ![](https://i.pinimg.com/originals/75/af/04/75af04c5f9fa6e26231640f7d368f042.gif)